 It isn’t enough simply to play countless hours of a game.
 Sure that will get you more familiar with your playing style, but it won’t get you aiming like Dizzy and Ninja.
 What you need are the essential skills to learn, practice, and implement into your game.
 It is a simple 3 step process which bridges the gap between a pro gamer and an amateur.
 Learn, Practice, Implement.
 In this article, I’m going to give you 6 drills that will help you learn, practice, and implement the essential skills to bridge the skill gap between you and the champions of Apex Legends.

 The first thing you should familiarize yourself with in Apex Legends is the Practice mode.
 Above the “Ready” button in the bottom left-hand corner, you will see a button that says “Play Apex”, click on that and switch it to the alternative Practice setting.

 This mode is your source of improvement.
-After the first couple of tutorials, which take about 30 seconds or so, you'll be gifted with a shooting range.
+After the first couple of tutorials, which take about 30 seconds or so, you’ll be gifted with a shooting range.
 This beautiful array of targets is where you will make all of your progress.
-It's important to note that because Apex Legends is a battle royal, there aren't the constant gun battles which are common among most FPS games.
+It’s important to note that because Apex Legends is a battle royale, there aren’t the constant gun battles which are common among most FPS games.
 Thus, the necessity to practice specific drills in an environment where you can relax and implement good habits is even more important.
 The following drills will get you shooting like a pro in no time.

 How to Practice